Thelymitra silena

-Thelymitra silena, commonly called the madonna sun orchid, is a species of orchid that is endemic to Tasmania.
+Thelymitra silena, commonly called madonna sun orchid, is a species of orchid that is endemic to Tasmania.
 It has a single thick, fleshy, channelled leaf and up to fifteen pale blue flowers with an almost spherical yellow lobe on top of the anther.

 Description

 Thelymitra silena is a tuberous, perennial herb with a single thick, fleshy, channelled, linear to lance-shaped leaf 120-200 mm long and 25-35 mm wide with a purplish base.
 Between five and fifteen pale blue flowers 30-35 mm wide are arranged on a flowering stem 300-550 mm tall.
 The sepals and petals are 14-20 mm long and 8-14 mm wide.
 The column is white to cream-coloured, 8-9 mm long and about 5 mm wide.
 The lobe on the top of the anther is light brown and gently curved with a yellow, almost spherical tip but with a deep notch.
 The side lobes are curved with sparse toothbrush-like tufts of white hairs.
 Flowering occurs in October and November.